 Elinor is Artistic Director and co-founder of Tmesis & Physical Fest.
-She has performed in or directed, all of Tmesis Theatre’s past productions, touring nationally and internationally for the past 14 years, receiving critical acclaim for the work and the contribution and development of physical theatre through the international festival, Physical Fest.
-Elinor also works as a lecturer at LIPA (Liverpool Institute for Performing Arts), is a trained yoga teacher and has worked as a Director or Movement Director for many companies nationally and internationally, including 20 Stories High, Box of Tricks, Lizzie Nunnery, Peepolykus, Fadunito, Bandart Productions, Surge Festival and the Everyman and Playhouse.
+She has performed in or directed, all of Tmesis Theatre’s past productions, touring nationally and internationally for the past 16 years, receiving critical acclaim for the work and the contribution and development of physical theatre through the international festival, Physical Fest.
+Elinor also works as a lecturer at LIPA (Liverpool Institute for Performing Arts), is a trained yoga teacher and has worked as a Director or Movement Director for many companies nationally and internationally, including, Leeds Playhouse, 20 Stories High, Box of Tricks, Lizzie Nunnery, Peepolykus, Fadunito, Bandart Productions, Surge Festival and the Everyman and Playhouse.

 MEET THE TEAM

 Claire Bigley is a producer, project manager and arts consultant born and based in Liverpool.
 For 15 years Claire worked in Halton (Runcorn / Widnes) initially as a Community Arts Officer, was one of the team behind the successful capital build of The Brindley and programmed, as Principal Arts Officer, the space for 10 years.
 Claire has worked extensively with a wide-variety of companies and artists on how to explore long-term development and resilience of their organisation, curate tours and worked with venues and company’s on audience development and experience.
-Claire has worked on That’s Amore, Happy Hour and Beyond Belief for Tmesis Theatre and as producer of Physical Fest 2015, 2016 & 2017.
+Claire has worked on That’s Amore, Happy Hour and Beyond Belief for Tmesis Theatre and as producer of Physical Fest from 2014.

 Originally from Greece, Eleni trained at Laban (MA in European Dance Theatre Practice) she also has a BA in Dance and Live Art and a Foundation in Circus Arts.
 Eleni is a freelance performer, teacher and choreographer.
 She has collaborated and performed internationally with choreographers such as Tmesis Theatre (UK), Company Victoria (Belgium), Interkunst (Germany), Marie-Gabrielle Rotie (UK), Blue Eyed Soul Dance Company (UK), Protein Dance (UK), Retina Dance (Belgium) and has performed for the Olympic and Paralympics Ceremonies in Athens 2004 and London 2012 amongst others.
 Eleni is the Co – Artistic director for Levantes Dance Theatre which is recognisable for its quirky visual style of work.
 Eleni has performed in Variations of the Heart, That’s Amore, Happy Hour & Beyond Belief for Tmesis Theatre.